-Patricia A. Serpa (D) has represented District 27 in West Warwick, Coventry and Warwick since first being elected in November 2006.
-She serves as chairwoman of the House Committee on Oversight.
-She is also a member of the House Committee on Rules.
+Patricia A. Serpa (D) has represented District 27 in West Warwick and Coventry since first being elected in 2006.
+She is the chair of the House Oversight Committee and the second vice chair of the House Rules Committee.
+She also serves as a member of the House Conduct Committee and the House Corporations Committee.

 Representative Serpa spent six years on the West Warwick School Committee from 2000 to 2006.
 She is an associate member of the West Warwick Democratic Town Committee and is involved with the Sons of Italy, Vince Lombardi Lodge, Defenders of Animals and the West Warwick Lions Club.

 A retired public school educator and admissions officer, she holds a master’s degree in education from Providence College after earning her bachelor’s degree in the same study at Mount St. Joseph College.
 She lives in West Warwick.